httpie/cli/README.rst

 (default for redirected output), allow for both user-friendly interactive use and usage from scripts, where HTTPie serves as a generic HTTP client.

+As HTTPie is still under heavy development, the existing command line syntax and some of the ``--OPTIONS`` may change slightly before HTTPie reaches its final version ``1.0``.
+All changes are recorded in the `changelog`_.

 ==========
 Contribute